fl101/awardfares-blog/_posts/2023-10-12-award-hacker.md

 While Award Hacker doesn’t offer alerts, its comprehensive data can guide frequent flyers on which routes or programs to monitor, especially if they're aiming for a specific redemption in the future.

-**How AwardFares Help**: With this preemptive knowledge from Award Hacker, you can set up precise alerts on AwardFares, ensuring you’re notified as soon as seats become available on your desired routes and classes.
+**How AwardFares Helps**: With this preemptive knowledge from Award Hacker, you can set up precise alerts on AwardFares, ensuring you’re notified as soon as seats become available on your desired routes and classes.

 <img src="../assets/img/award-hacker/award-hacker-alert.webp" alt="Set up an alert in AwardFares for a route you saw using Award Hacker." />